Knights of Xentar: Reception

 The X68000 version of Knights of Xentar (Dragon Knight III) proved popular among the computer's userbase in Japan.
-Japanese magazine PC Engine Fan commeded the PC Engine CD conversion for the characters, music and controls.
+Japanese magazine PC Engine Fan commended the PC Engine CD conversion for the characters, music and controls.
 Joypads Grégoire Hellot gave the PC Engine CD release a highly positive outlook.

 James V. Trunzo reviewed Knights of Xentar in White Wolf Inphobia #56 (June, 1995), rating it a 3 out of 5 and stated that "If it seems like I'm coming down hard on Knights of Xentar, I am!
 Actually, the adventure isn't really bad, and for those who enjoy anime Knights of Xentar might be just what you're looking for.
 Taken with tongue firmly in cheek and playing it for what might be interpreted as satirical humor, the game has even more merit.
 While it's obvious that Knights of Xentar isn't for everyone, you might want to check it out just for its weirdness."